Interview by Chris Walters

 WINTERS.
 I had cervical cancer in my teens.
 They just did the old cryotherapy to burn it off with cold.
 There was a whole slew of reasons why my terrain was broken, and I have spent 25 years cleaning it up.
 At age 19, I ended up with Stage 4 terminal ovarian cancer.
 They’d missed it because of my age.
 We just didn’t know.
 And at that point, it was so far gone that they didn’t even recommend treatment.
 They recommended hospice.
 They said, “Well, we can do palliative treatment, but it’s likely going to make things worse,” because I was very, very sick.
 Probably the biggest gift they ever gave me was to say, “There’s nothing we can do,” because it stimulated something within me to say, “Well, then I’ll figure out what I can do.”
 And that’s what set me off on a 25-year journey and saved my life as well as thousands of other people who were also sent out to pasture, if you will.
 That’s why it’s been my joy, my purpose and my absolute passion to learn everything I can about the terrain, about cancer, about the metabolic approach and mitochrondrial reboot.

-Nasha Winters will be presenting at the 2017 Acres U.S.A.
-Eco-Ag Conference and Trade Show in Columbus, Ohio.
-Her book, The Metabolic Approach to Cancer: Integrating Deep Nutrition, the Ketogenic Diet and Non-Toxic Bio-Individualized Therapies is available from Acres U.S.A.
-Visit our bookstore, or call 800-355-5313.
+Her book, The Metabolic Approach to Cancer: Integrating Deep Nutrition, the Ketogenic Diet and Non-Toxic Bio-Individualized Therapies, is available from Acres U.S.A.
+Visit the bookstore or call 800-355-5313.